-In an effort to control costs, the Public Employee Benefits Authority (PEBA) will begin auditing subscribers who cover dependents to ensure that only eligible dependents have coverage through PEBA.
+In an effort to control costs, the Public Employee Benefits Authority (PEBA) routinely audits subscribers who cover dependents to ensure that only eligible dependents have coverage through PEBA.
 Dependent eligibility verifications audits have been used by Fortune 500 companies for more than a decade.

 According to most experts, 4 to 8 percent of dependents covered under an employer-sponsored plan are ineligible for coverage.
 These dependents are often divorced spouses, grandchildren or other family members who are not eligible for benefits.
 About 187,000 dependents have health coverage through PEBA.
 Based on these estimates, 7,500 to 15,000 may not be eligible for this coverage.